Study Climate Change at the University of Montana

 Clubs and student organizations

-Our Climate Response Club is a student-run group that works on everything from mental health support to campus climate policy and is mentored through CCS.
+Our Climate Response Club is a student-run group that works on everything from mental health support to campus climate policy and is mentored through Climate Change Studies.

 Explore classes for the climate change studies minor